Descolada/Acc-v2/README.md

     3) Element methods are contained inside element objects
     4) Element properties can be used without the "acc" prefix
     5) ChildIds have been removed (are handled in the backend), but can be accessed through el.ChildId
-    6) Additional methods have been added for elements, such as FindFirst, FindAll, Click
+    6) Additional methods have been added for elements, such as FindElement, FindElements, Click
     7) Acc constants are included in the Acc object
     8) AccViewer is built into the library: when ran directly the AccViewer will show, when included in another script then it won't show (but can be accessed by calling Acc.Viewer())
+    9) Some main Acc methods have been given aliases: eg ObjectFromWindow -> ElementFromHandle.

 ## Short introduction
 Acc (otherwise known as IAccessible or MSAA) is a library to get information about (and sometimes interact with) windows, controls, and window elements that are otherwise not accessible with AHKs Control functions.